 Breckinrige History, Family Crest & Coats of Arms

 The forbears of the name Breckinrige are thought to be of the ancient Scottish kingdom of Dalriada.
 The name indicates that the first bearer lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Breckinrige is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Breckinrige literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Breckinrige family